On generalized preconditioners for time-parallel parabolic optimal control: ParaDiag for tracking objectives

 \subsection{The small-\texorpdfstring{$T$}{T} limit and alpha-circulants}

-When using iterative linear-system solvers, convergence speed often depends substantially on the distribution of the eigenvalues of the preconditioned matrix \cite{trefethenNumericalLinearAlgebra1997a} -- in our case, of $\kronm P^{-1}\kronm{\widehat A}$ (while there are exceptions such as \textsc{cgn}, which relies on singular values instead, the rest of this paper will assume an iterative solver whose behavi\ou{}r is mainly determined by the eigenvalues).
+When using iterative linear-system solvers, convergence speed often depends substantially on the distribution of the eigenvalues of the preconditioned matrix \cite{trefethenNumericalLinearAlgebra1997a} -- in our case, of $\kronm P^{-1}\kronm{\widehat A}$ (while there are exceptions such as \textsc{cgn}, which relies on singular values instead, the rest of this paper will assume the solver behavi\ou{}r is mainly determined by the eigenvalues).
 Specifically, eigenvalues that are clustered together and lie far enough from $0$ are beneficial.
-While we stress that convergence is not exclusively determined by eigenvalues (for an extreme example, see \cite{greenbaumAnyNonincreasingConvergence1996}), they do play an important role, and studying them to make an educated guess about convergence is commonplace \cite{pearsonRegularizationRobustPreconditionersTimeDependent2012}.
-In particular, the authors of \cite{wuDiagonalizationbasedParallelintimeAlgorithms2020b} performed an empirical eigenvalue study for the method in \cref{sec:pd-track:existing} and also compared the \textsc{gmres} and BiCGStab \cite{vandervorstBiCGSTABFastSmoothly1992} iterative solvers, with the former proving to be faster.
-To illustrate the importance of eigenvalues, we choose \textsc{gmres} and follow \cite{wuDiagonalizationbasedParallelintimeAlgorithms2020b} in considering the discreti\sz{}ed Laplacian on spatial domain $\Omega=[0,1]$ with isolated boundary
+While we stress that convergence is not exclusively determined by eigenvalues (for an extreme example, see \cite{greenbaumAnyNonincreasingConvergence1996}), they play an important role, and making an educated guess about convergence based on them is common \cite{pearsonRegularizationRobustPreconditionersTimeDependent2012}.
+In particular, \cite{wuDiagonalizationbasedParallelintimeAlgorithms2020b} performed an empirical eigenvalue study for the method in \cref{sec:pd-track:existing} and compared the \textsc{gmres} and BiCGStab \cite{vandervorstBiCGSTABFastSmoothly1992} iterative solvers, showing the former to be faster.
+To illustrate eigenvalues' importance, we choose \textsc{gmres} and follow \cite{wuDiagonalizationbasedParallelintimeAlgorithms2020b} in considering the discreti\sz{}ed Laplacian on spatial domain $\Omega=[0,1]$ with isolated boundary,